Two reception children enjoying a book in the library

 • Fortnightly Y10 Prefect Meetings with Head of Pastoral / Designated Safeguarding Lead: a forum for raising any concerns or suggestions of a Pastoral nature.

-• Year 7 & 10 Buddies and Year 6 and Receptions Class Buddies weekly playtime check ins
+• Year 7 & 10 Buddies and Year 6 and Receptions Class Buddies weekly playtime check-ins

-• Catering Feedback: Annual survey and termly feedback on WWW and EBI catering suggestions, fortnightly meetings of the Healthy Choices Working Group with Executive Chef to review and discuss seasonal menu rotations
+• Catering Feedback: Annual survey and termly feedback on WWW and EBI catering suggestions, fortnightly meetings of the Healthy Choices Working Group with the Executive Chef to review and discuss seasonal menu rotations

-• Extra-Curricular Design (club choices /suggestions for trips and visits, which careers to showcase at Ed Talks and Careers Evenings) All of these are sought through Student Council meetings or Student Questionnaires
+• Extra-Curricular Design (club choices /suggestions for trips and visits, which careers to showcase at Ed Talks and Careers Evenings) All of these are sought through Student Council meetings or Student Questionnaires.

-• PSCHE schemes of work: Pupil wellbeing
+• PSCHE schemes of work: Pupil well-being discussion-based topics form part of the PSHCE spiral curriculum.

 • Pupil decision making; e.g. rules & guidelines; policy input, facilities & resources

-• Students bid annually for FOWIS ( Friends of Webber Independent School) funding for projects, resources, training and experiences for students
+• Students bid annually for FOWIS: ( Friends of Webber Independent School) funding for projects, resources, training and experiences for students.

-• Headmistress’ Afternoon Tea: Meeting with Students and other year groups to feedback now they are progressing Even Better If’s
+• Headmistress’ Afternoon Tea: Meeting with Students and other year groups to give feedback now they are progressing and discuss the ‘What Went Well’s’ and the ‘Even Better If’s’.

-• Charities and community projects: students bring their suggestions to Senior Leadership Team or via Student Councils and present on the charities and projects that they would like the Webber community to consider supporting
+• Charities and community projects: students bring their suggestions to the Senior Leadership Team or via Student Councils and present on the charities and projects that they would like the Webber community to consider supporting

-• Open Days and Visitor Tours: Webber students are happy to share their learning journey with visitors to the School and to talk openly and honestly about their experiences What Went Well and Even Better If’s
+• Open Days and Visitor Tours: Webber students are happy to share their learning journey with visitors to the School and to talk openly and honestly about their experiences ‘What Went Well’ and ‘Even Better If’s’.

-• Worry Boxes in Prep Forms / Worry Muncher on Prep Corridor and online Senior School Wellbeing email : for students to write down a concern, worry, suggestion or statement to ask for help for themselves or refer their friends for support or raise a concern this goes directly to the Pastoral Lead/DSL (Designated Safeguarding Lead)
+• Worry Boxes in Prep Forms / Worry Muncher on Prep Corridor and online Senior School Wellbeing email: for students to write down a concern, worry, suggestion or statement to ask for help for themselves or refer their friends for support or raise a concern; this goes directly to the Pastoral Lead/DSL (Designated Safeguarding Lead)

 • Year 6, 9, 10 & 11 Student Interviews for Executive and Prefect roles and post 16 interviews.
 Students are asked to bring their suggestions and discuss their ‘Big Idea’ to move Webber forward.
-Many of these over the years have been taken forward to become part of a School Priority Action Plan e.g. most of the Eco /Webber Goes Green Action Plan was driven from Student Voice and the Eco Team
+Many of these over the years have been taken forward to become part of a School Priority Action Plan, e.g. most of the Eco /Webber Goes Green Action Plan was driven by Student Voice and the Eco Team

 Categories: Blogs Whole School